651-696-6866 (fax )

 Financial Aid Probation

-If, during the probation semester, the student fails to earn twelve credits with no incompletes and at least a 2.00 term grade point average, Federal Student Aid eligibility will end until the student achieves satisfactory academic progress as defined above.
+If the student fails to earn twelve credits with no incompletes and at least a 2.00 term grade point average, Federal Student Aid eligibility will end until the student achieves satisfactory academic progress as defined above.
 The student may apply for Macalester financial aid, but Macalester’s financial aid will not be increased to replace lost Federal Student Aid or other aid lost based on failure to maintain satisfactory academic progress.

 Any degree-seeking student is eligible to apply for Macalester financial aid.
 Eligibility for Macalester financial aid is limited to eight full-time semesters.
 A semester in which the student enrolls for eight credits or fewer and receives financial aid counts as one-half of one semester.
 A semester in which the student enrolls for nine to eleven credits and receives financial aid counts as three-quarters of one semester.